Ugochukwuodinaka/Global-Unicorn-Companies-Analysis/README.md

 ### Problem Statement
 - What is the total valuation of Unicorns by 2022?
-- What are tyhe total number of industries and unicorn companies in this analysis?
+- What are the total number of industries and unicorn companies in this analysis?
 - Which companies are the most valued unicorns?
 - Which countries host a majority of the unicorns?
 - Which companies has the highest funding from investors?